endojs/endo/packages/ses/README.md

 });
 ```

+> The SES language specifies a global `StaticModuleRecord`, but this is not
+> provided by the shim because it entrains a full JavaScript parser that is an
+> unnecessary performance penalty for the SES runtime.
+> Instead, the SES shim accepts a compiled static module record duck-type that
+> is tightly coupled to the shim implementation.
+> Third party modules can provide suitable implementations and even move the
+> compile step to build time instead of runtime.

 A compartment can also link a module in another compartment.
 Each compartment has a `module` function that accepts a module specifier
 and returns the module exports namespace for that module.